Israel strikes high-rises in Gaza City, ahead of cabinet meeting to discuss risk of ground operation to hostages | News Channel 3-12

 Israel strikes high-rises in Gaza City, ahead of cabinet meeting to discuss risk of ground operation to hostages

-By Ibrahim Dahman, Eugenia Yosef, Tim Lister, Eyad Kourdi and Oren Liebermann, CNN
+By Ibrahim Dahman, Eugenia Yosef, Tim Lister, Eyad Kourdi, Oren Liebermann, Mostafa Salem, CNN

-(CNN) — The Israeli military struck multiple high-rise buildings in Gaza City on Sunday, after warning people to leave several neighborhoods, in the latest round of destruction since Israel ordered a complete evacuation of the city earlier this week.
+(CNN) — The Israeli military struck multiple high-rise buildings in Gaza City on Sunday, after warning people to leave several neighborhoods, in the latest round of destruction since Israel ordered a complete evacuation of the city.

 Israel’s assault on Gaza City appeared to be accelerating, with the military issuing evacuation orders for several towers in Gaza City within just a few hours Sunday morning.

-Meanwhile, US Secretary of State Marco Rubio was in the region on Sunday, arriving in Tel Aviv in the morning, then visiting the Western Wall in the Old City of Jerusalem in the afternoon.

-Among the buildings struck Sunday was Al Kawthar Tower near Gaza’s port.
+“No place is safe in Gaza” and “no one is safe” following the “intensifying” Israeli airstrikes in the city and north of Gaza, UNRWA Commissioner-General Philippe Lazzarini said.

+The 10 buildings include seven schools and two clinics “used as shelters for thousands of displaced people,” Lazzarini added.

+Al Kawthar – an 11-story building near Gaza’s port – was hit Sunday, one of several high-rises that have been destroyed or severely damaged by Israeli strikes since the IDF extended operations into Gaza City earlier this month and ordered nearly a million people in the area to head south.

 The Israel Defense Forces (IDF) said it was being used by Hamas to observe the movements of Israeli troops in the area.
 It said that before the strike, “steps were taken in order to mitigate harm to civilians, including advanced warnings to the population, the use of precise munitions (and) aerial surveillance.”

-Al Kawthar – an 11-story building – is one of several high-rises that have been destroyed or severely damaged by Israeli strikes since the IDF extended operations into Gaza City earlier this month and ordered nearly a million people in the area to head south.

 Hours later, after another warning was posted on X by the Israeli military, a multi-story building in Gaza City was struck but not demolished.
 The high-rise, known as al Mohna Tower, is in the Tel al-Hawa neighborhood.